alicevillar/Loan_Eligibility_Prediction/README.md

 # Loan Prediction using Decision Tree, SVM and Logistic Regression

 The repository contains a loan eligibility prediction based on a [Kaggle dataset](https://nbviewer.jupyter.org/github/alicevillar/loan-eligibility-prediction/blob/main/loan_prediction.ipynb).
-The primary goal of this project was to use Decision Tree, SVM and Logistic Regression for predicting loan approval.
+The goal of this project was to use Decision Tree, SVM and Logistic Regression for predicting loan approval.
+I also applied kfold cross validation to evaluate the three Machine Learning models.

 ### Quick Start
 [Check out](https://nbviewer.jupyter.org/github/alicevillar/Loan_Eligibility_Prediction/blob/main/loan_prediction.ipynb